 Symptoms of histamine intolerance are often reminiscent of an allergic reaction with headache, stomach problems and itching.
 A histamine intolerance test measures the blood concentration of the enzyme diamine oxidase (DAO) needed to break down histamine from various foods.

-Here's how it works: The test is a blood test and is taken through a capillary sample (stick in the finger) where a couple of drops of blood are taken.
+This is how it works: The test is a blood test and is taken through a capillary sample (prick in the finger) where a couple of drops of blood are taken.
 The test is carried out by our staff.

 Test answer: You normally have an answer within 15 working days after our lab received your test.
 The test answer is sent digitally to your e-mail.
 Together with your test answer, you will receive a detailed report in Swedish about your values.

 It is different which and how many or few symptoms you get with histamine intolerance, you can have both milder and more severe.
 Here are the most common symptoms:

 Histamine is found naturally in the body and helps the body fight pathogens and toxins, but in some people the body is unable to break down histamine quickly enough, which causes the inflammation to take over and cause various symptoms such as headaches, stomach problems and itching.
 This is called histamine intolerance.